BerfuSarihan/RoboticHand_RockPaperScissors/README.md

 An interactive robotic hand that mimics human gestures and plays Rock-Paper-Scissors in real time.

+## Project Background

+This project was developed during my Erasmus+ stay at Universidad San Jorge in Spain.
+As part of a course assignment, we were asked to create a project using the sensors and motors provided.
+Using only 2 flex sensors, an ultrasonic sensor, 5 servo motors, and readily available materials from local stores, I designed and built this interactive robotic hand capable of playing Rock-Paper-Scissors and mimicking hand gestures.
+Despite the minimal setup, the project demonstrates real-time gesture detection, decision-making, and robotic control.

 ## Features
 - 5 servo motors to control each finger individually
 - Uses 2 flex sensors on the index and ring fingers, which is the optimal setup for detecting gestures for Rock-Paper-Scissors